jfasch/jfasch-home/trainings/material/soup/cxx03/020-data-encapsulation/copy-basics.rst

 .. admonition:: **Rule**

-   Copy constructor and copy assignment operator is automatically generated if ...
+   Copy constructor and copy assignment operator are automatically generated if ...

    * there is no user defined move constructor